Frida Export Interface¶

 Attention

-Now that you understand the basic logic for writing our code, you can adapt your own code by wrapping it in this format.
-If you just want to test it, you can also copy this code directly to get started.
-We will use this hook code for the explanations below.
+Now, you understand the basic scripting logic.
+You can adapt your code into this format.
+If you just want to test, you can also directly copy this code to experience it.
+Below we will continue the explanation based on this Hook code.

-The method for injecting the export script here is exactly the same as the one described in the Persisting Frida Scripts chapter.
+The method of injecting export scripts here is completely identical to that in the Persistent Frida Script chapter.

 app = d.application("com.android.settings")